Geronimo-Solutions/Letsdoit/README.md

 3. Copy the price id
 4. paste price id into .env of **PRICE_ID**

-## HOST_NAME
+## HOSTNAME

-When deplying to production, you want to set HOST_NAME to your FQDN, such as `https://you-domain.com`
+When deplying to production, you want to set HOSTNAME to your FQDN, such as `https://you-domain.com`

 ## Auth Setup